-Test your Internal Control program using the Clarity Standard by asking:
+Test your key documents in your Internal Control program using the Clarity Standard by asking:

 Your users will want to be able to find documents quickly with as little thinking as possible.
 The Findability Standard is similar to the reperformance in that it focuses on the standalone quality of the Internal Control program system and supporting documents.
 The Findability Standard is however focused on finding information or documents themselves (not the quality of individual documents) and is used to evaluate Internal Control program systems and set-up.

-- The ability to find a document or other piece of information using the standalone system, set-up, or process.
+- Findability Standard: The ability to find a document or other piece of information using the standalone system, set-up, or process.

 - Usability Standard: The ability of a process or control or aspect of the Internal Control program to be used effectively by Management.
 That is, to drive value and clarity and to be worth the cost-benefit of implementing the control.